jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Supported-IDEs.md

 These IDEs are currently supported for versions from 2024.3 to their latest stable version.

-Android Studio is also supported.
+Android Studio is also supported from version Meerkat | 2024.3.1.

 > Older versions of Extra Tools Pack, Extra Icons, Extra ToolWindow Colorful Icons and Extra IDE Tweaks are compatible with IDEs from 2020.3, but they're no longer supported.